-If you have ever felt the spiky thorn of cactus or a hawthorn, then you know that these can be very sharp and very painful.
+If you have ever felt the spiky thorn of cactus or a hawthorn, then you know these can be very sharp and painful.
 In this article, I wanted to give a quick overview of the reasons that plants have thorns.

 Plants with thorns are an excellent deterrent to any animal that wants to eat them.
 Thorns come in all sizes and shapes, but they all serve the same purpose.
-As the thorns are so sharp, most animals will not come close to them and would not think about trying to eat them.
+As the thorns are so sharp, most animals will not come close to them and would not consider trying to eat them.

-The roses’ prickles are quite easy to remove from the plant, as they are only attached to the surface.
+The roses’ prickles are easy to remove from the plant, as they are only attached to the surface.
 However, the cactus spines and the thorns on the hawthorn bush are more difficult to break off.
 This is because they are attached to the structure of the plant.

 Not many animals feed on plants with thorns, spines, or prickles, showing us that this method of defense works.